-For the past decade, amp manufacturers have waged a low-wattage amp war, all vying to produce the greatest sounding tube-powered, low-output machine.
+For the past decade, amp manufacturers have waged a low-wattage guitar amp war, all vying to produce the greatest sounding tube-powered, low-output machine.

 Orange is credited as firing the first shots with its wildly popular Tiny Terror and high-gain Dark Terror amps.
 That trend seems to be shifting as more and more of these diminutive divas are upsized and reconfigured into multichannel, higher wattage versions.